-Section 13-6.1 of Schedule 13, O.Reg.170/03 requires the Owner and Operating authority to ensure that at least one water sample is taken every three months and tested for nitrates and nitrites.
+Section 13-6.1 (1)of Schedule 13, O.Reg.170/03 requires the Owner and the Operating Authority to ensure that at least one distribution sample is taken every 3 months from a point in the drinking water system's distribution system that is connected to the drinking water system, that is likely to have an elevated potential for the formation of Haloacetic Acids (HAA), and tested for HAAs.
 Section 6-1.1 of Schedule 6, O.Reg.170/03 requires that these samples be taken at least 60 days, and not more than 120 days, after a sample was taken for that purpose in the previous three month period.
-The OA complied with these requirements when they conducted the required monitoring on January 9, 2017, April 4, 2017, and July 10, 2017.
-Of note the standard for Haloacetic Acids does not come into effect until January 1, 2020.
+The standard for Haloacetic Acids does not come into effect until January 1, 2020.
 It will be expressed as a Running Annual Average (RAA), where the RAA is defined as the average for quarterly HAA results for a drinking water system.
+HAAs will generally form at the beginning of the distribution system.
+Sampling for the inspection period occurred July 10, 2017, October 16, 2017, January 8, 2018 and April 9, 2018.